seekwhencer/icecast-mpd-mpc-node/api.md

 # api definition

+> use the google chrome browser with addon "Tabbed Postman" to check how the api works

 ## scheme
-> : PORT / command
+> PROTOCOL :// HOST : PORT / COMMAND / PARAMETER(S)

 #### default port
 > 8090